-- Ensuring your garden and aquarium plants do not escape into bushland or wetlands.
-Download the Use Local Plants Instead brochure to understand how.
+- ensuring your garden and aquarium plants do not escape into bushland or wetlands (download the Use Local Plants Instead brochure to learn how)

-- Reporting injured wildlife to a licensed wildlife carer or advising the City of Canning;
+- reporting injured wildlife to a licensed wildlife carer or advising the City

-- Reporting feral pests such as feral bees, cats or foxes to the City; and
+- reporting feral pests such as feral bees, cats or foxes to the City

-- Reporting illegal vehicles within natural areas to the City of Canning's Ranger and Community Safety Services on 1300 422 664.
+- reporting illegal vehicles within natural areas by contacting us on 1300 422 664.